 How Communities Help Advance Individual Interest

 New experiences are what keep us alive.
-They provide us with the necessary mystery which allows life to be more than just survival.
+They provide us with the necessary mystery which allows life to be more than mere survival.
 The more of them you have, the younger at heart you will remain, for there are fewer joys greater than discovering something new…

 Be More.